-Applying for – and managing – a foreign domestic helper’s work permit is a relatively straightforward process, with many steps doable online.
-Fortunately, the Ministry of Manpower (MOM) provides all required information on its website where you can also submit applications and contract terminations.
+Processing a foreign domestic helper’s work permit is relatively straightforward, with many steps doable online.
+The Ministry of Manpower (MOM) provides all required information on its website where you can also submit applications and contract terminations.

 Work permit applications can be made by either the employer or the employer’s appointed employment agency.
 Applying yourself can save you time and money.